 The challenge faced by TMCs is to automate and streamline their meetings and events business in line with business travel – however, this is not as easy as it seems, due to the inherently ‘high touch’ nature of meetings and events.

 The Solution – Technology as an Enabler

 The solution for Corporate Events Teams, Meetings and Events Agencies and Travel Management Companies is technology.
 However, the challenge is to work out which technology platform to use, and an appropriate adoption strategy.
 For example, does the corporate or agency opt to migrate to a single technology platform which supports integrated event management, venue sourcing and delegate registration, or use multiple systems.
-Data migration and the sheer nature of the industry (i.e., confirmed events may be years in the future) may make it inviable to move from an existing system to a new system.
+Data migration and the sheer nature of the industry (i.e., confirmed events may be years in the future) may make it impractical to move from an existing system to a new one.

-There is no simple answer to how best to use technology for any organisation, as it often depends on the their ‘starting point’.
+There is no simple answer to how best to use technology for any organisation, as it often depends on their ‘starting point’.
 Smartec Business Solutions works with organisations to find the optimal way of working, using technology as an enabler.
-The focus is always on the BUSINESS, with technology used as TOOL to maximise EFFICIENCY and PRODUCTIVITY, with the ultimate aim of BUSINESS GROWTH.
+The focus is always on the BUSINESS, with technology used as a TOOL to maximise EFFICIENCY and PRODUCTIVITY, with the ultimate aim of BUSINESS GROWTH.